Best VPN Extensions for Chrome Reviewed: 2026

 Why Use A VPN?

 In addition to the obvious advantage of securing your data and protecting yourself from many types of privacy invasions, Virtual Private Networks also have other advantages.
-Although they are often “side effects” of using a VPN, They’ve become the primary reasons why most people use them.
+Although they are often “side effects” of using a VPN, they’ve become the primary reasons why most people use them.

 Bypassing Access Restrictions

 The Internet is everywhere.
 However, for various reasons, this access is often severely limited.
-Public places like hotels, libraries and, cafés want to enforce some code of ethics, blocking you from accessing download sites or pornography, for example.
+Public places like hotels, libraries and cafés want to enforce some code of ethics, blocking you from accessing download sites or pornography, for example.
 They also want to avoid users using high bandwidth applications and services in order to offer a better sharing of bandwidth between all clients.
-Offices and schools do it for pretty much the same reasons while also striving to want to avoid employees and students spending – and losing – too much time browsing the net or using social networks.

 This kind of restriction is enforced using some sort of transparent proxy that will filter traffic based on several parameters.
 First, they do it based on the destination IP address.
 If they don’t want users to go to Facebook, for example, they can simply block all traffic to Facebook’s IP addresses.
-They can also do it based on the destination URL by doing some packet inspection and blocking, for example, any traffic to whatever.facebook.com.
+They can also do it based on the destination URL by doing some packet inspection and blocking any traffic to whatever.facebook.com.
 And finally, it can also be done based on protocol.
 For example, one can easily block all torrent or P2P traffic.

 A VPN lets you bypass all these restrictions by sending all your traffic to the IP address of the VPN server rather than to a blocked IP address.
-And your data will resist packet inspection because it is encrypted.
+Your data will resist packet inspection because it is encrypted.
 And even if you’re doing torrents, your actual traffic will be VPN.

 Circumventing National Limitations

 Some countries do impose severe limitations on Internet usage.
 For instance, try to access western social network sites from China and you’ll soon realize that it is impossible.
 In the specific case of China, a good part of the Internet is unavailable.
-Even common services such as Google has a different search engine for China that will censor search results.
+Even common services such as Google have a different search engine for China that will censor search results.
 And China is certainly not the only such country.
 It is relatively common in several countries with totalitarian regimes.

 Unlocking Geo-blocked Content